Elections to four municipal corporations in Bengal on Jan 22 | Politics

 The commission left out Howrah Municipal Corporation, amid the ongoing row between the Mamata Banerjee government and Governor Jagdeep Dhankhar over a bill seeking its bifurcation.

-Making the announcement at his office here, State Election Commissioner Saurav Das said that nomination filing for the January 22 polls will commence on December 28.
+Making the announcement at his office here, State Election Commissioner Saurav Das said that nomination filing for the January 22 polls, to be held from 7 am to 5 pm, will commence on December 28.

 ''The last date for submitting nomination is January 3.
 The papers will be scrutinised the day after.
 January 6 has been fixed as the last date for withdrawing the nominations,'' Das told reporters.